sid-bhargav/Money-to-Change/README.md

 # Money to Change

-## What the app does
+## What the program does

 The code will turn any value of money in USD to the corresponding value in bills/coins.

 ## Example
 ```